AlaYousef/drf-api-pp5/README.md

 ![Register Page](documentation/readme_images/register2.png)<br>

 #### Sign-in Page
-* Users is required to enter username and password to log in.
+* Users are required to enter username and password to log in.
 * After the user enter the required information, the user will redirect to the home page with a confirmation message "Signed in successfully".
-* Once the user logged in, new links in navigation bar will appear; _Feed_, _Bookmarked_,_Sign-out_,_Profile_ and _Contact-us_.
+* Once the user logged in, new links in navigation bar will display; _Feed_, _Bookmarked_,_Sign-out_,_Profile_ and _Contact-us_.
 ![Log-in Page](documentation/readme_images/sign-in1.png)<br>

 * Sign in confirmation message.
 ![Log-in Message](documentation/readme_images/sign-in2.png)<br><br>

 #### Sign-out Page
-* Users will redirect to the _Home_ page after signing out.
+* Users will redirect to the _Home_ page after signing out and the navbar will be changed again.

 ### Feed Page
- * Feed page has all recipes posts that posted by other users arranged from newest created one to oldest.
+ * Feed page has all recipes posts that posted by other followed users arranged from newest created one to oldest.

 ![Feed Page](documentation/readme_images/feeds.png)<br><br>